On nondegeneracy conditions for the Levi map in higher codimension: a survey: Preliminaries

 \subsection{General issue}

-Let $M \subseteq \C^{N}$ be a $\mathcal{C}^{2}$ real submanifold of (real) codimension $d\ge 1$ through $p$.
+Let $M \subseteq \C^{N}$ be a $\mathcal{C}^{3}$ real submanifold of (real) codimension $d\ge 1$ through $p$.

 Some situations have to be excluded in order to get a finite dimensional stability group.
-For instance, the stability group of a complex submanifold of positive codimension is infinite dimensional: indeed, such a submanifold is given by $w=0$, and thus $(z,w)\mapsto (f(z),w)$ is a germ of automorphism as soon as $f(0)=0$ and $f$ is locally invertible at 0.
+For instance, the stability group of a complex submanifold of positive codimension is infinite dimensional: indeed, such a submanifold is given by $w=0$, and thus $(z,w)\mapsto (f(z),w)$ is a germ of automorphism at the origin as soon as $f(0)=0$ and $f$ is locally invertible at 0.
 At the other extreme, $\Aut(\R^N,0)$ is also infinite dimensional, because any mapping $F$ whose components are convergent power series with real coefficients, with $F(0)=0$ and the differential $dF_0$ is invertible, is a germ of automorphism.

 To avoid these situations, we deal with a submanifold $M$ that is generic, and thus CR, assuming the CR bundle is of positive dimension.
-Under these hypotheses, and after a local biholomorphic change of coordinates, we may assume $p=0$ and $M\subseteq \C^n_z\times\C^d_w$ is given locally by the following system of equations:
+Under these hypotheses, up to a linear transformation, then using the implicit function theorem, we can assume that $p=0$ and the tangent space to $M\subseteq \C^n_z\times\C^d_w$ at 0 is $\Imm w_1=\cdots=\Imm w_d=0$, hence $M$ is given by

+Instead of grouping terms together according to their degree, we regroup them by weight (see \cite{CM}): a weight 2 is assigned to $w$ and a weight 1 is assigned to $z$.
+We get the $k$-th component of the second member of (\ref{eq00}) decomposed in three parts: \begin{itemize} \item terms of weight 2: a real quadratic form in $z$, that is with $q_k$ being a complex quadratic form; \item terms of weight at least 3: linear combination of $(\Ree w_i)^2$, $(\Ree w_i)(\Ree z_j)$ and $(\Ree w_i)(\Imm z_j)$ for $1\le i\le d$, $1\le j\le n$; \item $O(|(\Ree w, z)|^3)$, which would also consist of terms of weight at least 3 if the submanifold were real analytic. \end{itemize} After the local change of coordinates $z=z'$, $w_k=w_k'-2iq_k(z)$ ($1\le k\le d)$, the only remaining terms of weight 2 are Hermitian, and $M$ is given locally by the following system of equations:

-where $A_1,\hdots,A_d$ are Hermitian matrices of size $n$.
-Setting
+where $A_1,\hdots,A_d$ are Hermitian matrices of size $n$. \ Setting

-these equations can be written in a shortest way:
+this system of equations can be written in a shortest way:

-with a negligible remaining term $h(z,\Ree w)$.
-We can also normalize $h$ by asking every term of its Taylor expansion at 0 to have no pure terms, that is to involve both $z$ and $\bar{z}$ (see \cite{BER} and \cite{Bo} section 7.2 for more details).
+where the Taylor expansion of $h$ at 0 consists of terms of weight at least 3.
+We can also normalize the remaining term $h(z,\Ree w)$ by asking every term of its Taylor expansion at 0 to have no pure terms, that is to involve both $z$ and $\bar{z}$ (see \cite{BER} and \cite{Bo} section 7.2 for more details).